MGeovany/MGeovany/README.md

  I am a Software Engineer

 - 🔭 Working in  personal projects with MongoDB, Express, React and Node
-- 💞️ I’m looking to collaborate on any  website as front-end developer
+- 💞️ I’m looking to collaborate on any  website as full stack developer

 ### Contact me